global-asp/asp-source/en/0263_queen-of-soweto-the-story-of-basetsana-kumalo.md

 the coach told two girls to pick teams.
-Bassie stood on the edge of the field hoping someone would say, “Come play with us!”
+Bassie stood on the edge of the field hoping someone would say, "Come play with us!"
 But nobody wanted her on their team.
 Little did they know, Bassie would become one of the most popular